Our Impact

 Health Insurance

-TWB has provided health insurance for its staff since 2017.
-It covers for prescription medications and specialized treatments, as well as access top-level medical facilities.
-We provide additional coverage for mental health, making it accessible to all employees through collaboration with a professional counselor.
+TWB has provided health insurance for its team members since 2017.
+It covers prescription medications and specialized treatments, as well as access to top-level medical facilities.
+We provide access to well-being and psychosocial support through an on-site professional who works with team members as they navigate challenges.
+Where additional support is required, referrals and access to external professional support services are also facilitated.

-100% of our team members—35 women bakers and 14 managers—have health insurance coverage.
-We also provide coverage for 62 dependents.
+100% of our team members — 46 bakers, 21 other team members, and 7 retired bakers — have health insurance coverage.
+We also provide coverage for 110 dependents.

 Work Meals

-All employees enjoy breakfast and lunch at work each day.
-Team members take turns volunteering for food prep and cooking of daily meals.
+All team members enjoy breakfast and lunch at work each day.
+Team members take turns volunteering for food prep and cooking daily meals.
+Vegetable gardens at the Musanze and Gicumbi bakeries provide fresh produce for our lunch-at-work program.

 We offer 2 meals, twice a day for all of our bakers and team members.